-As of January 31, 2019, we have not entered into any off-balance sheet arrangements, other than operating leases.
+As of July 31, 2019, we have not entered into any off-balance sheet arrangements.

 Summary of Quarterly Results

 The following is a summary of selected financial information derived from our unaudited condensed interim consolidated financial statements for each of the eight most recently completed quarters.